 The security of the PC5 link relies on the provisioned/pre-configured security materials.
 Security keys for each PC5 connection can be generated without the assistance from the network.
 Therefore, the Source UE and the Target UE can establish the UE-to-UE connection via UE-to-UE Relay regardless of whether they are within or out of network coverage.

-Editor's note: Further evaluation is FFS.
+Note: Further evaluation is needed.

 6.27 Solution #27: Support Emergency Service over L3 and L2 UE-to-Network Relay